coinmetrics/api-client-python/docs/docs/api_client.md

 - `indexes`: list of indxes or market patterns such as CMBIBTC
 - `backfill` (`str`): What data should be sent upon a connection ("latest" or "none").
 By default the latest values are sent just before real-time data.
+- `include_verification`: Default: False If set to true, includes information about verification.

 **Returns**: